 There are actually two ways you could use curtains.
 First, you can buy premade curtains and simply use a tension rod or curtain-mounting system.
 The other option that I chose is the easier and much cheaper option.

-I first saw this posted in our VIPKid Props & Videos Facebook group.
-A teacher shared a screenshot of her classroom curtain ideas which were actually just long pieces of fabric from her local Wal-Mart!
+I first saw this idea posted in a Facebook group by an amazingly creative VIPKid teacher.
+She shared a screenshot of her classroom curtain ideas which were actually just long pieces of fabric from her local Wal-Mart!

 I knew this would be perfect in my classroom to add just a little bit more fun to my background.
-I used an IKEA curtain wire and clips that I already had at my house for the mounting system.
+I used an IKEA curtain wire and clips that I already had for the mounting system.
 Then I hung up my faux curtains!
 I couldn’t be happier.

 And the best part is that when I decide I want to change the color or style, I simply go to the store and pick out a different fabric!
 Cheap and easy!!